 Summary

-International economics and business are crucial to understand national politics and current international affairs, from development alliances to political conflicts.
-How does economic globalization constrain national democracy?
+International economics and business are crucial to understand national politics and current international affairs and global processes, from development alliances to political conflicts and the definition of global agendas.
+The course considers questions such as: How does economic globalization constrain national democracy?
 How do protectionism or countries’ political alliances affect business strategies?
-How does international business activity affect countries’ relations?
+How does international business activity affect the relationships among countries?
 What challenges and opportunities do firms operating internationally face and what business strategies they use?
 What is the expected role of firms in the implementation of global agendas?

-The second part of the course considers key international business topics, emphasizing their corporate social responsibility (CSR) component: management across different political environments, internationalization and alliance strategies, global marketing, and global R&D and human resources management.
+The second part of the course considers key international business topics, emphasizing their corporate social responsibility (CSR) component: management across different political and legal environments, internationalization and alliance strategies, global marketing, and global R&D and human resources management.
 The study of these topics will consider their relationship with sustainable development and, particularly, with the 2030 Agenda’s Sustainable Development Goals.
-The management knowledge acquired in the course enables students to apply this and the rest of learning attained in this and other Masters courses in private sector careers.
+The management knowledge acquired in the course enables students to apply this –as well as the rest of learning attained in this course and other Masters courses– in private sector careers.

 Assessment

-The assessment of the students is based on the following components and percentages:
+The evaluation of the students is based on the following components:

-1. Individual essay (take-home) on international economy and politics (40%)
+1. Individual essay exercise (take-home) on international economy and politics (topics of the first part of the course) (40%)

-2. Group essay (take-home) on international business management (40%)
+2. Group essay exercise (take-home) on international business management (topics of the second part of the course) (40%)

 3. Active class participation (20%)